nextcord/nextcord/docs/api.rst

     errors.
 To turn a function into a coroutine, they must be ``async def`` functions.

+.. function:: on_automod_rule_create(rule)

+    Called when a new auto moderation rule is created.

+    :param rule: The rule that is newly created.
+    :type rule: :class:`AutoModerationRule`

+    .. versionadded:: 2.0

+.. function:: on_automod_rule_update(before, after)

+    Called when an auto moderation rule is updated.

+    :param before: The updated rule's old info.
+    :type before: :class:`AutoModerationRule`
+    :param after: The updated rule's new info.
+    :type after: :class:`AutoModerationRule`

+    .. versionadded:: 2.0

+.. function:: on_automod_rule_delete()

+    Called when an auto moderation rule is deleted.

+    .. versionadded:: 2.0

+.. function:: on_automod_action_executed(action)

+    Called when an auto moderation action is executed.

+    :param action: The action that was executed.
+    :type action: :class:`AutoModerationAction`

+    .. versionadded:: 2.0

+.. function:: on_raw_automod_action_executed(event):

+    Called when an auto moderation action is executed.
+    Unlike :func:`on_automod_action_executed`, you'll have to parse data yourself.

+    :param event: The event info.
+    :type event: :class:`RawAutoModerationActionExecutedEvent`

 .. function:: on_connect()

     Called when the client has successfully connected to Discord.
 This is not